piles and haemorrhoid

 External Haemorrhoids

-• Pain and Swelling: The pain is typically sudden and intense but often subsides within 2–3 days.
-However, the swelling may persist for a few weeks.
+Pain and Swelling: The pain is typically sudden and intense but often subsides within 2–3 days, although swelling may persist for a few weeks.

-• Skin Tags: After healing, a skin tag may remain.
+Skin Tags: After healing, a residual skin tag may remain.

-• Irritation and Itching: Large external haemorrhoids may make personal hygiene difficult, leading to skin irritation and itching around the anus.
+Irritation and Itching: Large external haemorrhoids can make personal hygiene difficult, leading to local irritation and itching.

 Internal Haemorrhoids

-Internal haemorrhoids develop above the dentate line and are usually painless, even when they bleed, due to a lack of pain-sensitive nerves in the area.
+Internal haemorrhoids develop above the dentate line and are usually painless, even when bleeding occurs, due to the lack of pain-sensitive nerve endings in this area.

-• Bleeding: The most common and earliest symptom is bright red bleeding during or after a bowel movement.
-The blood may be seen on toilet paper, coating the stool, or dripping into the toilet.
+Bleeding: The most common and earliest symptom is bright red bleeding during or after bowel movements.
+Blood may be noticed on toilet paper, on the surface of the stool, or dripping into the toilet.

-• Prolapse: Internal haemorrhoids may protrude outside the anus, presenting as a perianal lump.
-They may reduce spontaneously or require manual assistance.
+Prolapse: Internal haemorrhoids may protrude outside the anus, appearing as a perianal lump.
+They may reduce on their own or require manual assistance.

-• Other Symptoms: These may include mucous discharge, itching, anal irritation, and, in some cases, fecal incontinence.
+Other Symptoms: These can include mucus discharge, itching, anal irritation, and occasionally mild fecal leakage.

 Grading of Internal Haemorrhoids

-Internal haemorrhoids are classified based on the degree of prolapse:
+Internal haemorrhoids are graded according to the extent of prolapse:

 • Grade I: No prolapse; bleeding may be the only symptom.

-• Grade II: Prolapse during defecation but spontaneously retracts.
+• Grade II: Prolapse during defecation but retracts spontaneously.

 • Grade III: Prolapse requires manual reduction.

-• Grade IV: Prolapsed permanently and cannot be pushed back in.
+• Grade IV: Permanently prolapsed and cannot be reduced.

-As haemorrhoids progress, the pile masses may become enlarged and edematous, leading to more significant discomfort and the development of cutaneous (skin) components.
+As haemorrhoids progress, the pile masses may enlarge and become edematous, leading to increased discomfort and the development of cutaneous (skin) components.

 Additional Symptoms and Complications

-• Difficulty with hygiene, caused by an irregular anal verge.
+• Difficulty maintaining hygiene because of an irregular anal margin

 Diagnosis of Haemorrhoids

-• Digital Rectal Examination (DRE): A gloved, lubricated finger is inserted into the rectum to feel for abnormal growths or masses.
+• Digital Rectal Examination (DRE): A gloved, lubricated finger is used to assess for masses or other abnormalities

 Diet and Lifestyle Tips to Manage and Prevent Haemorrhoids (Piles)